Frequent release policy

 - Our support team only deal with issues reported on supported memoQ versions.

-- Our services team only operate supported memoQ versions on hosted memoQ servers. (memoQ cloud servers are always on the latest version.)
+- Our services team only operate supported memoQ versions on memoQ TMS private cloud instances.

 - Our development team only provide bugfixes (that is, maintenance releases) for supported versions.